Bonding with your bump helps your baby learn

 Baby banter – talking to your bump

 Even before children utter their first words, listening to language alters their perception of speech sounds2.
-Although at birth the effects are small and subtle, after six months babies begin to show
+Although at birth the effects are small and subtle, after six months babies begin to show clear preference for language3.
+However, learning a language starts much earlier 4,5.

 Speech and language stimulate your bump – During development in utero (inside the womb) the brain undergoes changes,3 which can be influenced to some degree by what it is exposed to.
 Your baby not only begins to learn a language and its nuances6, but learns the specific characteristic of your voice7, helping you to recognize each other after birth.